marisarpo/horizons-week02/day5/README.md

 1. We have also learned about `Asynchronous` behaviour, and have been introduced to functions such as `setInterval` and `setTimeout`.

-1. Since the `/posts API` endpoint has all of the required information for the newsfeed (i.e. posts & comments & likes) we should constantly update our newsfeed by sending out `AJAX requests` to this endpoint.
+1. Since the `/posts API` endpoint has all of the required information for the newsfeed (i.e. posts & comments & likes) we should periodically update our newsfeed by sending out `AJAX requests` to this endpoint.

 1. In order to minimize traffic at that endpoint requests should be submitted at least 30 seconds apart.